 Lesson #1: You need to mix the concrete as you pour it into the water.

-Because we poured an entire bag of concrete into the water before beginning to mix, there was a layer of concrete at the bottom of the bucket that did not get mixed with water.
-It was at least two inches thick and we didn’t realize it wasn’t mixed until we went to pour the first bucket of concrete into the mold.
+For the first bag of concrete, we poured the entire bag of concrete into the water before beginning to mix.
+This resulted in there being a layer of concrete at the bottom of the bucket that did not get mixed with water.
+It was at least two inches thick and we didn’t realize it wasn’t mixed until we went to pour the bucket of concrete into the mold.
 It was at this point that we found the recommended bucket scraper extremely helpful.
 Thankfully, we ended up having enough concrete in the end, but because we were adding concrete dye to our mix, the topmost layer of our table (the first poured into the mold) is a bit darker than the other two layers.

 Lesson #2: Make sure that your drill is fully charged before beginning.